B-Renz/5StepDesigner/README.md

 Let people know how they can contribute into your project.
 A [contributing guideline](https://github.com/zulip/zulip-electron/blob/master/CONTRIBUTING.md) will be a big plus.

 ## Credits
 Thanks Codepen!
-You make it easy to share my design projects and ideas!
+You make it easy to share my design projects and ideas!<br />
 [codepen.io](https://codepen.io/)

 Thanks Font Awesome!
-You make it easy to use icons (you also have an impressive catalogue)!
+You make it easy to use icons (you also have an impressive catalogue)!<br />
 [fontawesome](https://fontawesome.com/)

 Thanks Amazon!
-Your AWS makes it easy to display images and other content on my webpages!
+Your AWS makes it easy to display images and other content on my webpages!<br />
 [amazon web services](https://aws.amazon.com/)

 Thanks CSS-Tricks!
-You're one of my favorite resources!
+You're one of my favorite resources! <br />
 [Complete Guide to Grid Layout](https://css-tricks.com/snippets/css/complete-guide-grid/)

 ## References / Links